2019 UEFA Nations League Finals: Host selection

-Portugal was confirmed as the host country by the UEFA Executive Committee during their meeting on 3 December 2018 in Dublin, Republic of Ireland.
+Portugal was confirmed as the host country by the UEFA Executive Committee during their meeting on 3 December 2018 in Dublin, Ireland.
 Only League A teams could bid for the Nations League Finals, and only one of the four participants was selected as hosts.
 The Nations League Finals was held in two stadiums, each with a seating capacity of at least 30,000.
 Ideally, the stadiums would have been located in the same host city or up to approximately 150 km apart.

 On 9 March 2018, UEFA announced that Italy, Poland, and Portugal expressed interest in bidding prior to the deadline.
 The deadline to submit their dossiers was 31 August 2018.
 As all three associations formed Group A3, the group winner was in line to be appointed as the host, provided that the associations submitted bids that met UEFA's requirements.
 Poland were relegated from Group A3 on 14 October 2018, leaving Italy and Portugal as potential hosts.
 On 17 November 2018, Portugal won Group A3 and advanced to the Finals, thereby automatically winning hosting rights, which were confirmed by the UEFA Executive Committee on 3 December 2018, the same day as the Nations League Finals draw.

 Venues

 In their bid dossier, the Portuguese Football Federation proposed Estádio do Dragão in Porto and Estádio D. Afonso Henriques in Guimarães as the venues.
+Both were previously used in UEFA Euro 2004.

 Draw

-The draw took place on 3 December 2018, 14:30 CET (13:30 local time), at the Shelbourne Hotel in Dublin, Republic of Ireland.
+The draw took place on 3 December 2018, 14:30 CET (13:30 local time), at the Shelbourne Hotel in Dublin, Ireland.
 No seeding was applied in the draw.
 The first two balls drawn were allocated as the administrative home teams for each semi-final pairing, with the next two balls drawn allocated as their opponents.
 For scheduling purposes, the semi-final pairing involving the host team was considered to be semi-final 1.
 The administrative home team for both the third place play-off and final were then jointly drawn between semi-final 1 and 2.